CU Center for COMBAT Research

 Aurora, Colorado

-Please see the agenda for experts, including Army 7th Infantry Division Deputy Commanding General, Joint Staff Surgeon, and Naval Medical Research Commander.
-Example work group topics include Innovation and leadership today for tomorrow’s wars; Advancing solutions for critical injury and illness in large scale combat operations; and Military-civilian partnerships to prepare for the future fight.
+Please see the full agenda for experts, including Army 7th Infantry Division Deputy Commanding General, Joint Staff Surgeon, and Naval Medical Research Commander.
+Example work group topics included Innovation and leadership today for tomorrow’s wars; Advancing solutions for critical injury and illness in large scale combat operations; and Military-civilian partnerships to prepare for the future fight.

-Learning objectives are:
+Learning objectives for 2025 were:

 Reach out to us at [email protected] with any questions.
 We look forward to working together to innovate and impact military medical capabilities.